SimmonsBI/bmotif/README.md

 in ecology but its methods are general and can be applied to any bipartite graph.

+Note that the released version on CRAN currently only has support for counting motif occurrences and node positions.
+It does not have support for link positions or weighted networks, which are currently only available in the development version (these will be added to the CRAN version when development is finalised).

 ## Installation

 To install the released version from CRAN: